everycure-org/matrix/docs/src/onboarding/local-setup.md

 ### Plugging into cloud outputs

 As you might have noticed, local setup is mainly focusing on the local execution of the pipeline with the fabricated data.
 However, we also run our full pipeline on production data in the `cloud` environment.
 Our pipeline is orchestrated using Argo Workflows, and may take several hours to complete.
-Given our current test process, that solely executes end-to-end tests on synthetic data, it is possible that the pipeline runs into an error due to a node handling data edge cases succesfully.
+Given our current test process, that solely executes end-to-end tests on synthetic data, it is possible that the pipeline runs into an error due to a node handling data edge cases unsuccesfully.

 Troubleshooting such issues is tedious, and validating a fix requires the entire pipeline to be re-executed.
 This is where the `--from-env` flag comes in.